top of page

 SKIF has a Flickr page where photos are posted from camp and events.

-SKIF also regularly posts photos to it's Instagram feed.
+SKIF also regularly posts photos to its Instagram feed

 How do I know that my child will brush their teeth and take a shower?

-We designate time after they wake up and just before they go to bed so that they can fulfill the necessary hygiene requirements (brush teeth, wash face, brush hair etc) with supervision by the SKIF Helfer.
+We designate time after they wake up and just before they go to bed so that they can fulfill the necessary hygiene requirements (brush teeth, wash face, brush hair etc) with supervision by the Helfer.
 We also have mandatory showers everyday on camp just before dinner.

 How does SKIF manage inappropriate behaviour on camp?